freshcakewtf/freshcakewtf/README.md

 ![gif](/workspaces/freshcakewtf/Screentime.GIF)

 ## Brief
-Hello! 👋 I’m Gaetan, a passionate creator and developer based in New England.
-I specialize in blending technology and digital art to craft cartoons and other digital content.
-With a comprehensive knowledge of the Adobe Suite and a knack for developing my own little pieces of code, I enjoy exploring innovative ways to tell stories and bring ideas to life.
+Hello! 👋 I’m Gaetan, a creator and developer from New England.
+I blend technology and digital art to create cartoons and other content.
+With deep expertise in the Adobe Suite and a passion for coding, I explore new ways to tell stories and bring ideas to life.

-I’m particularly excited about integrating generative AI into my workflow.
-By leveraging AI, I enhance creativity and efficiency, allowing me to experiment with new techniques and produce unique results that push the boundaries of traditional digital art.
-Whether it's automating repetitive tasks or assisting to generating novel ideas, AI plays a pivotal role in how I create and innovate.
+I'm excited about integrating generative AI into my workflow, enhancing creativity and efficiency.
+AI helps me automate tasks and generate unique ideas, pushing the boundaries of digital art.

+## 🤩 Fun FAQ
+I Have over 2.3 Billion Views on Giphy

 ## 💻 Skills